mu-wang-273/challenge-ilikedata/response/README.md

 - "Inferred" Gender labels for the entire customer dataset provided, which is stored [here](data/processed/training_set.parquet).
 This is produced by a programmingly labelling process called Weak Supervision.
 It essentially scales up my intuition on this task drastically so that I can label the entire dataset in an hour while stay true to the "SME knowledge" I possess as an individual.
 If true experts were involved in this same process, labels of very high quality will be produced.
 - A Machine Learning model trained on Weakly Supervised labels, that takes in new/unseen customer data and predicts customer gender.
 This is a generalisation of above labelling process to broader dataset and context.
 The whole process can be found in [this notebook](notebooks/stage3_build_train_ml.ipynb).

-When it comes to accuracy in real world, it's impossible and dangerous to call out without a ground truth hold out test set.
-If we do have such ground truth, it should be easy to test the accuracy and drastically improve this model.
+When it comes to accuracy in real world, it's impossible and imprudent to call out without a ground truth hold out test set.
+If we do have such ground truth, it should be easy to test the accuracy and greatly improve this model.

 ### 4. What other features and variables can you think of, that can make this process more robust?
 Can you make a recommendation of top 5 features you'd seek to find apart from the ones given here
 It's more productive to work with domain SMEs to identify best features to use.
 That been said, based on my experience with customer/service/product data in general, here are some features I might explore:
 - Customer browsing behaviour, that would help with customers who have few purchases
 - Type of items in wishlist/shopping cart
-- Recent purchase behaviour instead of life-time statistics, since people may share account
+- Recent purchase behaviour instead of life-time statistics, since people may share account and active user may change over time
 - Marketing campaign/newsletter click through, did they click on female/male product ads?
 - Customer feedback/review/complaints data, some of them would leave pronouns and first names in there, which would be much more accurate when it comes to inferring gender using NLP